shellqiqi/nju-network-labs/content/ch01/switchyard.md

 scenario = hub_tests()
 ```

+The function `mk_pkt` is used to make a packet.
+For now you don't need to know what the parameters means.

+The function `hub_tests` returns a `TestScenario` object which assigned to `scenario`.
 The var `scenario` is very important in the test framework of Switchyard, do not forget it.
+We construct the scenario with a name "hub tests".
+Then we add three device interfaces with names and MAC addresses.
+In every case, we make a packet then feed it into one interface with `PacketInputEvent`.
+Then we compare the outgoing packets with our expectation packets using `PacketOutputEvent`.
+If there is no packet out, we use the function `PacketInputTimeoutEvent` to check there is no traffic for a period of time.

-Then you need to construct your events happened on your hub like packets in and out on which interface.
-All test APIs used is introduced [here](https://jsommers.github.io/switchyard/test_scenario_creation.html).
+All test APIs used is introduced [here](https://shellqiqi.gitee.io/switchyard/test_scenario_creation.html).

+You may want to run this test, we will cover this later.

 ## Implement your device

+Switchyard is the framework enables you to implement a device.
+A Switchyard program is simply a Python program that includes a particular entry point function which accepts a single parameter.
+The startup function can simply be named `main`, but can also be named `switchy_main` if you like.
+The function must accept at least one parameter, which is a reference to the Switchyard *network object* (described below).
+Method calls on the network object are used to send and receive packets to and from network ports.

+A Switchyard program isn’t executed *directly* with the Python interpreter.
+Instead, the program `swyard` is used to start up the Switchyard framework and to load your code.
+When Switchyard starts your code it looks for a function named `main` and invokes it, passing in the network object as the first parameter.
+Details on how to start Switchyard (and thus your program) are given in the chapters on [running a Switchyard in the test environment](https://shellqiqi.gitee.io/switchyard/test_execution.html#runtest) and [running Switchyard in a live environment](https://shellqiqi.gitee.io/switchyard/live_execution.html#runlive).
+Note that it is possible to pass arguments into a Switchyard program; see [Passing arguments into a Switchyard program](https://shellqiqi.gitee.io/switchyard/writing_a_program.html#swyardargs) for details.

+A Switchyard program will typically also import other Switchyard modules such as modules for parsing and constructing packets, dealing with network addresses, and other functions.
+These modules are introduced below and described in detail in the [API reference chapter](https://shellqiqi.gitee.io/switchyard/reference.html#apiref).

-Then you need to implement your device.
+In the later lab assignments, you need to implement your device.
 Generally, your initial test files and device logic are not complete.
 You need to modify them step by step.
 This programming mode is called Test Driven Development (TDD).
 Here is our hub code.

 ```py
 #!/usr/bin/env python3